Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

-Mel Carriere (author) from San Diego California on December 12, 2016:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on December 12, 2016:

 Why don't you give it a try Kelli?
 Some people adapt well and they enjoy the semi-autonomy being outside the constant vigilance of a supervisor gives.
 Try it a couple weeks and then decide.
 Good luck whatever you do.